ChaofanTao/RescaleViT/README.md

 The attention map for the input image can be visualized through the attention score of self-attention.

 Here is the learned attention map of ViT-B_16 on cifar10 dataset.
-We visualize the attention map at fisrt head in 0, 3, 6 ,9 block.
+We visualize the attention map at fisrt head in **0, 3rd, 6th ,9th block**.

 We can observe that the attention map is sparsely distributed regardless of normalization methods.
 It is noteworthy that the pretrained LN-model learn the most important components along the diagonal, which means the learned attention is focus on each neuron itself.